jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 	[\mathcal{L}_{decoder}(D_i(E(O(x, r), s), t))  - \lambda \mathcal{L}_{dc}(C(E(O(x, r), s), u))] \label{eq:umtn}
 \end{multline}

 where $\mathcal{L}_{decoder}$, $\mathcal{L}_{dc}$ are Cross Entropy loss functions.
-The negativity of the domain confusion loss was initially implemented as a gradient reversal layer; however, as will be discussed in paragraph \ref{loss-function-modification}, the loss function was modified for the actual implementation.
+The negativity of the domain confusion loss was initially implemented as a gradient reversal layer; however, as will be discussed in Section \ref{loss-function-modification}, the loss function was modified for the actual implementation.

 # Implementation

 The networks shared above is the current state of art in audio processing using neural networks.
 In this section I will implement network architectures inspired by these networks.
-I have used `PyTorch` to implement all models and data processing, and `librosa` to preprocess the audio samples. [@pytorch, @librosa] All hyper-parameters and preprocessing options are passed in through command-line options to allow for more flexible and faster experiment iterations.
-I have used code written by Zhu et al. [@cyclegan, @pix2pix] for CycleGAN image style transfer as the boilerplate of the project, but has been heavily modified to accommodate for flexible dataset combinations, diverse neural network models, and distributed model training (i.e. training a single model across multiple GPUs).
+I have used `PyTorch` to implement all models and data processing, and `librosa` to preprocess the audio samples. [@paszke2017automatic; @brian_mcfee_2018_1252297] All hyper-parameters and preprocessing options are passed in through command-line options to allow for more flexible and faster experiment iterations.
+I have used code written by Zhu et al. [@DBLP:journals/corr/ZhuPIE17; @DBLP:journals/corr/IsolaZZE16] for CycleGAN image style transfer as the boilerplate of the project, but has been heavily modified to accommodate for flexible dataset combinations, diverse neural network models, and distributed model training (i.e. training a single model across multiple GPUs).

 ## Datasets